Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Introduction

 Early research has explored hybrid quantum–classical approaches, where quantum circuits are integrated into selected components of the RL pipeline or quantum-inspired policy optimization algorithms are developed~\cite{meyer2022surveyRL}.
 While such hybrid methods provide valuable insights, they also introduce drawbacks.
 One critical issue is the reliance on classical–quantum data conversion, which creates input–output bottlenecks that slow computation, introduce noise, and reduce the benefits of quantum acceleration.
 These issues are particularly severe in the noisy intermediate-scale quantum (NISQ) regime, where devices are constrained by short coherence times, limited qubit connectivity, and error-prone operations~\cite{NISQ2018}.

-To fully realize the advantages of quantum acceleration, researchers have proposed fully quantum RL approaches in which the agent, environment, and learning processes are implemented natively in the quantum domain~\cite{wiedemann2023,thet2025}.
-While the previous work~\cite{wiedemann2023} established a proof of concept, its applicability to real-world problems remains limited.
-The study in~\cite{thet2025}, in particular, revealed scalability challenges, as it requires a large number of qubits to model multiple interaction steps, causing resource demands to grow rapidly with the complexity of the environment dynamics.
-For instance, solving an environment with four states and two actions required seven qubits for a single interaction, and extending this to $T$ interactions would demand 7$\times T$ qubits.
-Such qubit overhead is prohibitive on small quantum processors, where effective qubit counts are already constrained by hardware imperfections~\cite{QRCC2024}.
-Consequently, while prior work demonstrates feasibility, it remains impractical for handling larger or more complex environments on near-term hardware.
+To fully realize the advantages of quantum acceleration, researchers have proposed fully quantum RL (QRL) approaches in which the agent, environment, and learning processes are implemented natively in the quantum domain~\cite{wiedemann2023,thet2025}.
+While earlier work in fully quantum RL~\cite{wiedemann2023} established a proof of concept, its applicability to real-world problems remains limited.
+A subsequent study~\cite{thet2025} further revealed scalability challenges, as modeling multiple interaction steps required a large number of qubits, causing resource demands to grow rapidly with the complexity of the environment dynamics.
+For instance, solving an environment with four states and two actions required seven qubits for a single interaction, and extending the model to $T$ interactions would require 7$\times T$ qubits.
+Such linear qubit scaling is prohibitive on small quantum processors, where the effective number of usable qubits is already constrained by hardware noise and operational imperfections~\cite{QRCC2024}.
+Consequently, although prior work demonstrates feasibility, it remains impractical for handling larger or more complex environments on near-term hardware.

-These challenges highlight a fundamental scalability barrier: richer interaction modeling in fully quantum RL has so far been achievable only at the cost of dramatically increased qubit requirements, exceeding the capacity of both NISQ devices and classical simulators.
-To overcome this barrier, QRL framework must be redesigned to preserve the benefits of quantum parallelism while drastically reducing physical qubit usage.
-A promising direction is the use of dynamic circuits, which enables mid-circuit measurement and qubit reuse during execution, allowing the same physical qubits to perform multiple roles within a computation.
-This capability directly addresses the qubit-scaling problem by recycling qubits for different purposes over the course of a computation, enabling more complex RL dynamics to be executed with fewer qubits.
-Dynamic circuits are already supported in superconducting~\cite{superconducting2021} and trapped-ion~\cite{iontrapped2021} architectures, with recent demonstrations on IBM processors~\cite{johnson2022} confirming their practical feasibility.